mtceballos/SIRENAdoc/SIRENAfunctions.rst

     Located in file: *tasksSIRENA.cpp*

-    This function writes the **TESTINFO** HDU in the intermediate FITS file.
+    This function writes the *TESTINFO* HDU in the intermediate FITS file.
 The written columns are **FILDER** (low-pass filtered and differentiated record) and **THRESHOLD**.

     **Members/Variables**

     .. cpp:member:: ReconstructInitSIRENA** reconstruct_init

-        Member of *ReconstructInitSIRENA* structure to initialize the reconstruction parameters (pointer and values).
-In particular, this function uses :option:`detectFile`.
+        Member of *ReconstructInitSIRENA* structure to initialize the reconstruction parameters (pointer and values)

     .. cpp:member:: gsl_vector* recordDERIVATIVE